 With reference to the internal wiring chart, connect the input and output wires to robot adaptor terminals.
 Connect the built-in sensors to a robot (line, etc.) control system.

 Signals from these sensors will be taken through the aforementioned terminals.
 In case of the connector spec, be sure to securely insert the connectors.

-A WARNING Perform wiring as per the delivery specifications.
+Perform wiring as per the delivery specifications.
 Improper wiring may cause failure or electric leakage, etc. Securely apply Class III grounding for earth and shield lines.
 Otherwise, electric shock and noise may occur, leading any malfunctions.

 5-5.
-Piping to Pneumatic Ports
+User Air Piping (Standard)